koechronix/Ecommerce-App/README.md

 and be able to filter products and categoricarically for men,electronics and all products.

 ## About Development
-### The mini-ecommerce app is still in PROGRESS ..........
+### The mini-ecommerce app is still in BULDING  PROGRESS ..........
 So as to ensure we can be able to buy the products at our Ronix Shop...

 # Also
 The project uses db json in which you can access and add products manually following